 Wedding planner Nikki Begg of Bermuda Bride has done weddings at The Loren at Pink Beach. and other spots “One was a small group who had the ceremony at the Unfinished Church followed by a buyout of the private rooftop at the Loren,” Begg says.
 The other had almost 100 people on the Disk (an oceanfront deck).
 "They had a Lucite canopy over it with flowers on it that seemed to float.”

-Claire-Anne Raynor of Destination Wedding Bermuda is partial to the Fairmont Southampton for large island weddings and the Pompano Beach Club for smaller nuptials.
+Claire-Anne Raynor of Destination Wedding Bermuda is partial to the Pompano Beach Club for smaller nuptials.
 “The Pompano Beach Club has a little beach terrace above the sand, and you can make things private without affecting other guests,” she says.
 “It’s got a nice, cottage-y old Bermuda feel, and you can do a buyout for the whole wedding party, too.”

 Bermuda’s photographers can capture your big day in a range of ways, from formal portraits to candid shots.
 Bermuda photographer Meredith Andrews of Meredith Andrews Photography has a tip for researching photographers online: “Be sure to look at their non-wedding shots, too, for a sense of their style,” she says.